 Line 4a - Total tips reported by indirectly tipped employees.
-Enter the total amount of tips reported for the year by indirectly tipped employees, such as cooks, employees who bus tables, and service bartenders.
+Enter the total amount of tips reported for the year by indirectly tipped employees, such as cooks, bussers, and service bartenders.

 Line 4b - Total tips reported by directly tipped employees.
-Enter the total amount of tips reported for the year by directly tipped employees, such as bartenders, waiters, and waitresses.
+Enter the total amount of tips reported for the year by directly tipped employees, such as bartenders and waitstaff.

-In figuring the tips you should report for 1999, do not include tips received by employees in December 1998, but not reported until January 1999.
-However, include tips received by employees in December 1999, but not reported until January 2000.
+In figuring the tips you should report for 2005, do not include tips received by employees in December 2004, but not reported until January 2005.
+However, include tips received by employees in December 2005, but not reported until January 2006.